AmusementClub/vs-api3/README.md

 any code duplication.
 Just migrate to api4 and include api3.cc in your project.
 And the rest should be automatically handled.

+Examples:
-As a concrete example, [TCanny](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-TCanny) has switched to api4 recently.
+ - [TCanny](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-TCanny) has switched to api4 recently.
 By using this project, we just need to slightly [tweak](https://github.com/AmusementClub/VapourSynth-TCanny/commit/4700c10c0118a9178604240d3fe131bf72228e72) its build workflow to make a hybrid api3/api4 filter [release](https://github.com/AmusementClub/VapourSynth-TCanny/releases/tag/r13.AC2).
+ - One [FFT3DFilter](https://github.com/myrsloik/VapourSynth-FFT3DFilter) fork has received some significant speed optimizations, but it's only available with an api4 interface.
+Again, we [tweaked](https://github.com/AmusementClub/VapourSynth-FFT3DFilter/commit/65a310689d29e7f4725b8169d3bac2c0f577367e) the build workflow to produce a hybrid api3/api4 filter [release](https://github.com/AmusementClub/VapourSynth-FFT3DFilter/releases/tag/R2.AC).